 Of course many Dads today feel like they don’t have what it takes to offer this to their sons, predominantly because they themselves didn’t receive what they should have received from their own Dads.

 ‘Fathering Adventures’ experientially equips and empowers Dads to do this, and to do it well.

 It is for that reason we designed and deliver our guided “Rite of Passage” Son and Father Adventure experiences.

 You can register for one of those here today.

 Did you have a “father” who knew what you needed and provided it for you?

-If so, then please take the time to honour him, and his efforts, here.
+If so, and he is still alive, then please take the time to thank him, and honour him.

 Would you have liked to have had a “father” who did?